ondrae/helpwanted/README.md

 Easily gather all of the help wanted issues from any GitHub projects you choose, and show them off in one place.

 ## Why
 Open source is hard.
 Organizing lots of volunteers around lots of open source projects is even harder.
 This service is meant to create one easy place to point volunteer to.
-Featured issues show up first.

 ## How
 1. Login with GitHub - http://helpwanted.team/users/auth/github
 2. Create a collection - http://helpwanted.team/collections/new
-3. Add a GitHub repository - http://helpwanted.team/collections/YOUR-COLLECTION/projects/new
+3. Add a GitHub organization or repository to pull issues from
-4. Wait a few seconds as we search those repositories for any open GitHub Issues with the `help wanted` label.
-5. Send out the link to your collection.
+4. Send out the link to your collection
-6. Embed the issues like http://helpwanted.team/collections/civic-tech/embed
+6. Embed the issues in your own site

-Once you have a collection of Issues out in the wild, when you the owner are logged in, you'll see how many times the issues have been viewed and how many times they have been clicked on.

 ## Who